-They are the perfect way to escape from the city for a while and restore that deep connection with nature that is so precious for our health and wellbeing, as explained by the biophilia hypothesis.
+A natural vacation is the perfect way to escape from the city for a while and restore that deep connection with nature that is so precious for our health and wellbeing.

-So let’s leave for this journey around the globe towards 5 of the best destinations to spend an alternative holiday immersed in nature.
+So let’s go on a journey around the globe to visit 5 of the best destinations for a holiday immersed in nature.

 This treehouse has been built around a huge oak tree, that pokes through the entrance patio and shades the little top terrace.
 A suspended walkway is the way to access the home, while closely touching and feeling the natural surroundings.

 Indoors, the space is organized around big windows, two of which end up being right in front of the seating area and the bed.
-Natural wood is the main indoor material and I really love the contrasting black window frames, that make of the view the real focal point of the design.
-A very clever inspiration to make the most of the outdoor view, in true biophilic design style!
+Natural wood is the main indoor material, which contrasts really well with the black window frames, making the view the real focal point of the design.

 Located in the middle of a natural reserve, this retreat is basically a wildlife observatory with all comforts.

 The front is glazed, leaving a fully open view.
-And outdoors, a wood structure creates a covered patio that even hosts a bathtub.
+And outdoors, a wood structure creates a covered patio that is even equipped with a bathtub.

-This cylinder-shaped treehouse has been defined an “extension of the surrounding landscape”, and it really is!
+This cylinder-shaped treehouse has been defined as an “extension of the surrounding landscape”, and it really is!
 Made of all-natural materials (bamboo above all), it merges with the trees seamlessly.
-And being open on both sides, it leaves guests the choice to look backwards to the trees or forward to the sea.
+And being open on both sides, it leaves guests the choice to look backward to the trees or forward to the sea.

 Right now, a stay at one of these retreats is definitely not a cheap option.
-But it’s promising to see that more and more project of this kind are coming up.
+But it’s promising to see that more projects of this kind are coming up.